funvill/funvill.github.io/_posts/2006-08-21-ho-hai-yan-taiwanese-cultural-festival.md

 <strong>HO-HAI-YAN TAIWANESE CULTURAL FESTIVAL</strong>
 TAIWANESE CANADIAN CULTURAL SOCIETY

-The Taiwanese Cultural Festival returns to celebrate Taiwan€™s traditional, aboriginal and modern culture in Vancouver!
+The Taiwanese Cultural Festival returns to celebrate Taiwan&quot;s traditional, aboriginal and modern culture in Vancouver!
 As a five-time CEIA Best Cultural Event winner, TCF will have outstanding arts and craft exhibitions, excellent food fairs and markets, and vibrantly entertaining performances.
-Dragon boats races will thrill the audience, and a cooking competition will display Taiwanese and Canadian chefs€™ techniques as well as their sense of flavor.
+Dragon boats races will thrill the audience, and a cooking competition will display Taiwanese and Canadian chefs&quot; techniques as well as their sense of flavor.
 It is a great event to end your summer!
 September 2nd to 4th, Plaza of Nation and Roundhouse Community Centre.

 <strong>When: </strong> [<a href="http://www.google.com/calendar/event?action=TEMPLATE&amp;tmeid=N3R0bmVlZ3I4amM4MmEzdDJscW9hcTZ1c3MgYnIwbmZqaDYyNjQ1YXJoMmJ1azNzYWY5ODRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ&amp;tmsrc=YnIwbmZqaDYyNjQ1YXJoMmJ1azNzYWY5ODRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ" target="_blank">Google Calendar</a>]
 Saturday, September 2, 2006 10:00 am - 10:00 pm